Length contraction: History

 Length contraction was postulated by George FitzGerald (1889) and Hendrik Antoon Lorentz (1892) to explain the negative outcome of the Michelson–Morley experiment and to rescue the hypothesis of the stationary aether (Lorentz–FitzGerald contraction hypothesis).

 Although both FitzGerald and Lorentz alluded to the fact that electrostatic fields in motion were deformed ("Heaviside-Ellipsoid" after Oliver Heaviside, who derived this deformation from electromagnetic theory in 1888), it was considered an ad hoc hypothesis, because at this time there was no sufficient reason to assume that intermolecular forces behave the same way as electromagnetic ones.
 In 1897 Joseph Larmor developed a model in which all forces are considered to be of electromagnetic origin, and length contraction appeared to be a direct consequence of this model.
 Yet it was shown by Henri Poincaré (1905) that electromagnetic forces alone cannot explain the electron's stability.
 So he had to introduce another ad hoc hypothesis: non-electric binding forces (Poincaré stresses) that ensure the electron's stability, give a dynamical explanation for length contraction, and thus hide the motion of the stationary aether.

-Eventually, Albert Einstein (1905) was the first to completely remove the ad hoc character from the contraction hypothesis, by demonstrating that this contraction did not require motion through a supposed aether, but could be explained using special relativity, which changed the notions of space, time, and simultaneity.
-Einstein's view was further elaborated by Hermann Minkowski, who demonstrated the geometrical interpretation of all relativistic effects by introducing his concept of four-dimensional spacetime.
+Lorentz believed that length contraction represented a physical contraction of the atoms making up an object.
+He envisioned no fundamental change in the nature of space and time.

+Lorentz expected that length contraction would result in compressive strains in an object that should result in measurable effects.
+Such effects would include optical effects in transparent media, such as optical rotation and induction of double refraction, and the induction of torques on charged condensers moving at an angle with respect to the aether.

+Lorentz was perplexed by experiments such as the Trouton–Noble experiment and the experiments of Rayleigh and Brace, which failed to validate his theoretical expectations.

+For mathematical consistency, Lorentz proposed a new time variable, the "local time", called that because it depended on the position of a moving body, following the relation = t − vx/c^{2}.
+Lorentz considered local time not to be "real"; rather, it represented an ad hoc change of variable.